All Episodes

 The subject was placed in custody and transported to Bellevue Hospital.

-In addition, the NYPD strategic response group, the critical response command were assigned to other key transportation hubs in other locations throughout the city as precautionary measure.
+In addition, the NYPD Strategic Response Group and Critical Response Command were assigned to other key transportation hubs and other locations throughout the city as a precautionary measure.

 This incident was captured on Transit System Video.